Making a Payment

 PAUSED | Payment is not yet ready to be processed.
 This might happen if the payment requires review by Akahu for reasons such as fraud prevention, troubleshooting, or manual checks. |

-Final Statuses
+Final statuses

 Once Akahu has finalised the processing of a payment, it will be assigned one of the following statuses.
 Once a payment receives one of these statuses, it is considered immutable and will not progress any further.
 Additionally, the final